Pingasmaster/archInstall/README_BIOS.md

 - linux-zen, with better compatibility and a little bit more performance
 - linux-hardened, with extra protections against exploits and all for paranoid people

-Now, install arch linux's PGP keyring with `pacman -S archlinux-keyring[ENTER]` and install system base tools alongside your favorite arch kernel with `pacstrap -K /mnt/3 base linux-hardened linux-firmware[ENTER]`.
-Then generate the new file containing disks with `genfstab -U /mnt/3 >> /mnt/3/etc/fstab` and enter arch new install with `arch-chroot /mnt/3[ENTER]`.
+Now, install arch linux's PGP keyring with `pacman -S archlinux-keyring` and install system base tools alongside your favorite arch kernel with `pacstrap -K /mnt/3 base linux-hardened linux-firmware`.
+Then generate the new file containing disks with `genfstab -U /mnt/3 >> /mnt/3/etc/fstab` and enter arch new install with `arch-chroot /mnt/3`.
 You are now logged into your new arch install!

 ### System settings

-Set the time zone with `ln -sf /usr/share/zoneinfo/Europe/Berlin /etc/localtime[ENTER]` and synchronize hardware clock with `hwclock --systohc[ENTER]`.
+Set the time zone with `ln -sf /usr/share/zoneinfo/Europe/Berlin /etc/localtime` and synchronize hardware clock with `hwclock --systohc`.

-Install your favorite text manager (if you do not know one, type `pacman -Syu nano[ENTER]` and follow the rest of the tutorial).
+Install your favorite text manager (if you do not know one, type `pacman -Syu nano` and follow the rest of the tutorial).

-Now edit the locales with `nano /etc/locale.gen[ENTER]` and uncomment (remove the # in front of the name of) locales that are needed (basically just uncomment the locale corresponding to your language) and __copy their name__, then run `locale-gen[ENTER]` to apply.
+Now edit the locales with `nano /etc/locale.gen` and uncomment (remove the # in front of the name of) locales that are needed (basically just uncomment the locale corresponding to your language) and __copy their name__, then run `locale-gen` to apply.
-Then set the system language with `nano /etc/locale.conf[ENTER]` and then write `LANG=thenameofyourlocalethayoucopied`, save with CTRL+S and exit with CTRL+X. Then set the console language with `nano /etc/vconsole.conf[ENTER]` and write `KEYMAP=de` replacing `de` with the two-letter code of your country, save the file with CTRL+S then exit with CTRL+X.
+Then set the system language with `nano /etc/locale.conf` and then write `LANG=thenameofyourlocalethayoucopied`, save with CTRL+S and exit with CTRL+X. Then set the console language with `nano /etc/vconsole.conf` and write `KEYMAP=de` replacing `de` with the two-letter code of your country, save the file with CTRL+S then exit with CTRL+X.
 Alright, hold with me it's almost the end!
-Your just have to generate your hostname with `nano /etc/hostname[ENTER]` and then enter the name you want to give to your computer (no inspiration? alright, put `default` and that will do the trick).
+Your just have to generate your hostname with `nano /etc/hostname` and then enter the name you want to give to your computer (no inspiration? alright, put `default` and that will do the trick).

 ### Allow your system to boot

 Set the root password (EVEN if already done with ssh config, because remember it was not the same OS!
 If you do not know what it is, it is your password; you forget it, you lose access to your system.
-Don't forget it.) with `passwd[ENTER]` which will prompt you to enter your password two times.
+Don't forget it.) with `passwd` which will prompt you to enter your password two times.

 Little reminder: this tutorial is for BIOS systems only, go read README.md if you want an UEFI tutorial.

-Install the grub bootloader (what will detect the OS and boot to it) with `pacman -S grub[ENTER]`.
+Install the grub bootloader (what will detect the OS and boot to it) with `pacman -S grub`.
 Now run `fdisk -l`, and again see which letter your disk is attributed to (/dev/sda or /dev/sdb or ...).
-Now install grub with `grub-install /dev/sda[ENTER]`.
-Configure grub with `grub-mkconfig -o /boot/grub/grub.cfg[ENTER]`.
+Now install grub with `grub-install /dev/sda`.
+Configure grub with `grub-mkconfig -o /boot/grub/grub.cfg`.

 Your PC is ready to boot!
 There are two last additionnal steps which are very strongly recommended, but not mandatory if you know what your are doing.